tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
-* INDEX refers to the index number shown in the displayed company list.
+* You can only view the full details of a company at a time.
 </div>

 **Example:**